 Who it is for?

-Patients between 18 and 60 with BMI of at least 27, who are willing to change their eating habits.
+Patients between 18 and 60 with a BMI of at least 27, who are willing to change their eating habits.
 Moderately overweight patients who have been unable to achieve their desired weight loss through traditional weight loss methods such as diet & exercise.
 People who are not eligible for, or who are uncomfortable with, other forms of weight loss surgery who are aiming to lose between 5 and 30kg (between 11 and 66 lbs).
-Patients that qualify for the treatment must be of a general good health with results of blood test, ECG and digestive tract endoscopy within the norm (tests are performed at the clinic before the procedure).
-You will also undergo a face to face consultation with a doctor, a nutritionist and a personal trainer.
+Patients that qualify for the treatment must be of general good health with results of blood test, ECG and digestive tract endoscopy within the norm (tests are performed at the clinic before the procedure).
+You will also undergo a face to face consultation with a doctor and a nutritionist.

 The procedure is simple and non-surgical.
 It is performed with IV anaesthetics – sedation (or just local anaesthtics (throat numbing spray) for the patients who do not qualify for the sedation) .
 The balloon is placed by a fully qualified and experienced surgeon through a special tube through your mouth.
 Once inserted in the stomach, the empty balloon is filled with sterile saline.
 When the balloon is full, it is too large to get out of the stomach.
 It floats freely in the stomach and is removed after the period of maximum 6 or 12 months, the same way it was inserted.
 During the time the balloon is in, the patient works on changing eating habits and a healthier lifestyle.